opentracing/opentracing.io/content/docs/overview/spans.md

 - A start timestamp and finish timestamp
 - A set of key:value span **Tags**
 - A set of key:value span **Logs**
 - A **SpanContext**

 #### Tags

 **Tags** are key:value pairs that enable user-defined annotation of spans in order to query, filter, and comprehend trace data.

 Span tags should apply to the _whole_ span.
 There is a list available at [semantic_conventions.md](https://github.com/opentracing/specification/blob/master/semantic_conventions.md) listing conventional span tags for common scenarios.
-Examples may include tag keys like `db.instance` to identify a databse host, `http.status_code` to represent the HTTP response code, or `error` which can be set to True if the operation represented by the Span fails.
+Examples may include tag keys like `db.instance` to identify a database host, `http.status_code` to represent the HTTP response code, or `error` which can be set to True if the operation represented by the Span fails.

 #### Logs